VD39/typescript-webpack-boilerplate/README.md

 ```
 src
-└── sass
+└── css
-│    ├── _init
-│    ├── site
+│    ├── all
-│    └── styles.scss
+│    └── styles.css
 └── index.js
 public
 ├── assets
-├── index.html
+├── favicon.ico
-└── favicon.ico
+└── index.html
 ```

-Add your styles to the `site` folder and use the `@import` to add to the `main.scss` file.
-The styles include `breakpoint-sass` which you can use for easy breakpoints.
-Try it, you won't be disappointed. :)
+Add your styles to the `all` folder and use the `@import` to add to the `styles.css` file.

 Add your assets, such as images to the `assets` folder.

 The `index.js` is the main ES6 file, import all libraries there.

-Edit the `index.html` in the public folder.
+Edit the `index.html` in the public folder to suite your needs.

 Replace the `favicon.ico` with your own icon.